shirou10086/Jup2Kub/README.md

    python delete.py
    ```

-## Contributing
-Your contributions are welcome!
-Please read our [Contribution Guidelines](CONTRIBUTING.md) for details on how to contribute to the project.

 ## License
 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
-Special thanks to all contributors, maintainers, and users of this project.
-Your support and feedback are greatly appreciated.
+Special thanks to all users of this project.

 ---
 For more information and support, please refer to the project documentation or contact the project maintainers.